DOI-USGS/linesink-maker/docs/source/example_medford.rst

 Medford National Forest Unit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In this example, a `GFLOW <https://www.haitjema.com/>`_ model of a National Forest Unit in Northern Wisconsin is constructed, similar to the one documented in `this study <https://wgnhs.wisc.edu/pubs/tr0041/>`_.
+The files for this example can be found in the `examples/medford subfolder <https://github.com/aleaf/linesink-maker/tree/develop/examples/medford>`_ of the Linesink-maker repository.

 Configuration file in yaml format (``Medford_lines.yml``)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++